What could be better than camping on the beach in the offseason? No crowds, beautiful sunsets, and sunrises.

 Which Campsites are Best

 Each campsite has a tent pad that can easily fit two 2-person tents and a picnic table.
-Raccoon hangs are also available to keep the critters out of your food and each site has a privy.
+Raccoon hangs are also available to keep the critters out of your food and each of the four camping areas has a privy.

 Barbour Hill Beach sites are down a sandy trail.
-There is the potable water pump and a small shower to rinse off the salt water.
+There is a potable water pump and a small shower to rinse off the saltwater.
 Sites are shaded and spaced well apart.
 This section has the most sites in one area.
 It’s also the easiest section to reach with the least amount of hiking.

 Barbour Hill Bay sites are down a trail past the Visitor Center.
 They’re nice and flat with a lot of space.
 The bay is at the end of the trail for good views.
 This section seemed to be pretty buggy though.

 False Cape Beach sites are in the section with the fewest tent spots, only three.
 It’s down a little trail and very quiet.
 There’s a men’s and women’s privy which is interesting.
 You’ll be more on your own in this section.